philk/philk.github.com/data/resume.md

 * Increase performance and system reliability by setting up Apache's mod_proxy_ajp to load balance between Tomcat backends.
 * Setup monitoring and alerting using Cacti and Nagios.
 * Use Chef to automate deployment and configuration setup for new Oxygen Cloud architecture.
 * Write web based user signup process for Oxygen Cloud using Padrino (prototyped in Sinatra).
-Thrift APIs are used to communicate to the Java backend.
+Thrift APIs are used to communicate to the Java (Tomcat) backend.

 ### Pressure-Pro, Inc
-IT/IS Administrator -> CTO
+IT/IS Administrator >> CTO
 Fort Pierce, FL
 July 2006 - June 2010

 [Pressure-Pro](http://www.pressure-pro.com) is a pressure washer manufacturing company based in Fort Pierce, FL.
 I started this job to gain more experience working as an internal sysadmin for a mid-sized company.

-* Help end-users with day to day technical issues.
+* Helped end-users with day to day technical issues.
-* Setup and maintain Active Directory configuration using Group Policy for software installs and configuration.
+* Setup and maintained Active Directory configuration using Group Policy for software installs and configuration.
-* Maintain [Microsoft Dynamics GP](http://www.microsoft.com/en-us/dynamics/products/gp-overview.aspx) system in spite of Microsoft's best attempts to destroy the data at every turn.
+* Maintained [Microsoft Dynamics GP](http://www.microsoft.com/en-us/dynamics/products/gp-overview.aspx) system in spite of Microsoft's best attempts to destroy the data at every turn.
-* Write numerous reports using SQL and/or Ruby to extract data from GP.
+* Wrote numerous reports using SQL and/or Ruby to extract data from GP.
 I'm particularly proud of a recursive query using Common Table Expressions that I had to write because the built in Bill of Materials report was useless.
 * Used Sinatra to work around various limitations in GP and provide better visibility into company data.
 * Used Ruby to automate various processes that were manual in GP such as inventory cost rollups and catalog generation.

 ### Stevens and Stevens
-Field Technician -> Senior Technican
+Field Technician >> Senior Technican
 2001 - July 2006
 Jensen Beach, FL

 [Stevens and Stevens](http://stevensandstevens.com/) is a small computer consulting company operating out of the Jensen Beach, FL area.
 I started at this job while still in college and learned a huge amount rapidly.

-* Field Technician
-  * Setup new workstations and get all required software installed and configured.
+* Setup new workstations by installing and configuring all required software.
 Often this included software I'd never seen before and had to learn the quirks of very quickly.
-  * Diagnose end-user problems quickly and effectively.
-Point out when it's user error in the most polite manner possible or come up with workarounds for poorly written vertical market software packages (Point of Sale systems are the worst).
+* Diagnosed end-user problems quickly and effectively.
+Pointed out when it was user error in the most polite manner possible or came up with workarounds for poorly written vertical market software packages (of which Point of Sale systems are the worst).

-* Senior Technician
-  * Take stock of a company's network and make recommendations to improve their productivity and reliability.
+* Took stock of a each client's network and made recommendations to improve their productivity and reliability.
-  * Plan and implement Active Directory setups for small-businesses becoming medium businesses.
+* Planned and implemented Active Directory setups for small-businesses becoming medium businesses.
-  * Plan server migrations in the most effective manner possible to limit downtime.
+* Planned server migrations to take place in the most effective manner possible to limit downtime.

+* * *

 Skills
 ----------------